Alfredchanja/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 19-Replaces all the charecters A and C from input to z and e repectively.

 File 20-Removes all letters c and C from input.

+File 21-Reverse its input.

+File 22-DIsplays all users and their home directories, sorted by users.